ONLINE LL.M. PROGRAM

 You must hold a Juris Doctor from an ABA-accredited law school or be enrolled in a J.D. program at an ABA-accredited law school to be eligible for admission into the online LL.M. in Organizational Ethics and Compliance program.
 Applications are accepted and reviewed on a rolling basis.

-The application period for the January 2019 cohort is now open.
+The application period for January 2021 is now open.
 The deadline to apply is Dec.
-1, 2018.
+1, 2020.

 HOW TO APPLY